rarylson/wiki_restricted_groups/README.md

 wiki_restricted_groups
 ======================

-MediaWiki plugin that restrict groups to read only configured categories.
+MediaWiki plugin that restrict groups to read only some pages.

 Requirements